Reuh/anselme/ideas.md

 	Could also compile to Lua and let LuaJIT deal with it.
 Or WASM, that sounds trendy.

 Then again, performance has never been a goal of Anselme.

 ---

+Redesign the Node hierarchy to avoid cycles.

+---